hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 ### Let bindings and variable declarations

-In Expresso, there are 2 forms of variable binding.
+In Expresso, there are 2 forms of variable bindings.
 Variables are useful considering the ability to keep track of values they hold.
 But sometimes we just want to give values descriptive names because we need the same values several times or because it is tedious to change all the literal values over and over when you try to guess the proper values for some programs.
 That's where immutable variables come into play.